 3. Hikes & Waterfalls

-Explore the island through hikes and trails that will lead you to natural wonders and stunning views.
+Explore the island through hiking trails that will lead you to natural wonders and stunning views.

 Maui offers beautiful scenery, coastal trails, and mountain hikes.
 The unique landscape of Maui lends itself to hikes, and with hundreds of miles of trails ranging from easy to difficult there’s no reason not to try.